kumarvishkarma781-hash/javascript_algorithms/README.md

   <img src = "https://contrib.rocks/image?repo=TheAlgorithms/JavaScript"/>
 </a>

-just want it to be free
+just want it to be free, creating difference for the new developers